davidgeronazzz/dbt_essential_demo/dbt_essentials_guide.md

 - [ ] Create the `staging`, `marts` and `intermediate` folders.
 - [ ] Refactor the *customer model* into `marts/marketing/dim_customers.sql`
 - [ ] Configure to materialize the *marts models* as tables and the *staging models* as views.
-- [ ] Add a staging model for payments source.
 - [ ] Create a `fct_orders.sql` into `marts/finance` folder.